COFFEE-CODE-COMMUNITY/finansaku-be/docs/db-schema.md

 - UUIDs are default primary keys for all entities except `article`.
 - Foreign key indices are defined for all relation fields.
 - All timestamps use UTC by default.
-- `remember_token` is retained only for backward compatibility.